 -

-- Maximum quantity of water (annual water use), and
+- Maximum quantity of water (annual water use)

 Connected to:

-Professional consultant services’ plan for water management planning to deal with issues arising from excess water (stormwater and drainage), shortage of water supply, and other water-related issues resulting from climate change must be developed, signed and sealed by a Qualified Professional (e.g., Professional Agrologist, Professional Engineer, or Certified Irrigation Designer with education and work experience in agricultural water use).
+Professional consultant services’ plan for water management planning to deal with issues arising from excess water (stormwater and drainage), shortage of water supply, and other water-related issues resulting from climate change must be developed, signed and sealed by a Qualified Professional.

-Note: Certified Irrigation Designer must be registered in good standing with the Irrigation Industry Association of BC (IIABC).
-The BMP program does not recognize certified designers from elsewhere.
+Note: Certified Irrigation Designers (CID) must be registered in good standing with the Irrigation Industry Association of BC (IIABC).
+The BMP program does not recognize CIDs from other provinces or countries (e.g., CIDs from the Irrigation Association in the United States).

 Cost-share ratio: 100%